 Electrolytes are the third element.
 Between two electrodes, it serves as a medium for the transfer of charges as ions.

 The electrolyte is not electrically conductive, but it is ionically conductive.
 Conductors of ions are often referred to as ion conductors.

 Overall, the cells of a battery provide the necessary voltages and currents.

 Different types of batteries

-Primary batteries are inexpensive, light, and convenient to use without maintenance.
-Most used in home applications are of the unicellular type.
+Batteries are inexpensive, lightweight, and convenient to use without maintenance.
+Unicellular systems are most commonly used in home applications.

-Other shapes and sizes of primary battery include a coin shaped battery, also known as a button cell battery .
-They are often used in flashlights, remote controls, wall clocks, small portable devices, and more.
+An example of a primary battery is a coin-shaped battery, also known as a button cell battery.
+Among other things, they are used in flashlights, remote controls, wall clocks, and small portable devices.

-These connections make this small battery more efficient and provide a constant and stable voltage.
-It has a power density of 270 Wh / kg.
+With these connections, the battery is more efficient and provides a constant voltage.
+The battery has a power density of 270 Wh per kilogram.